Enable Conditional Access to better protect users, devices, and data

 You can define security conditions under which devices and applications can run and access information from your network by enforcing policies to stop applications from running until a device returns to a compliant state.

-The implementation of conditional access in Microsoft Defender ATP is based on Microsoft Intune (Intune) device compliance policies and Azure Active Directory (Azure AD) conditional access policies.
+The implementation of Conditional Access in Defender for Endpoint is based on Microsoft Intune (Intune) device compliance policies and Azure Active Directory (Azure AD) conditional access policies.

-The flow begins with machines being seen to have a low, medium, or high risk.
+The flow begins with devices being seen to have a low, medium, or high risk.
 These risk determinations are then sent to Intune.

 A user can still use the device while the automated investigation and remediation is taking place, but access to enterprise data is blocked until the threat is fully remediated.